 Built-in Digital Lens Optimizer

-While the lens aberration corrections can be applied to JPEG files as the images are being shot, Digital Lens Optimizer is applied during in-camera RAW processing.
+While the lens aberration corrections can be applied to JPEG files as the images are being shot, Digital Lens Optimiser is applied during in-camera RAW processing.

 Fine Detail Picture Style